Code-Institute-Submissions/LADCode2021-pp3-pay-calculator_AprResub/README.md

 * Float error 1:

-In my original function for getting sales data, I hadn't accounted for float values that might need to be entered as sales may not always be a integer.
+In my original function for getting sales data, I hadn't accounted for float values as sales - sales may not always be a integer.
 I was receiving errors such as:

 ![](docs/images/float-error.png)